For showtimes, click here.

 By Broadway 1954 standards, it was a smash hit, running for five months.
 “We did eight performances a week, with matinees on Wednesdays and Saturdays,” said McCormack.
 “You really got to be a family doing theater.”

-In a rare move for Hollywood, Director Mervyn LeRoy has six actors reprise their stage role, including McCormack, Kelly, Eileen Heckart, and Henry Jones.
-According to McCormack, LeRoy trusted the actors to recapture their roles and focused on making them “camera savy”.
-One other tweak – Patty learned to play a song on the piano that was originally played off stage on Broadway.
+In a rare move for Hollywood, director Mervyn LeRoy had six actors reprise their stage roles, including McCormack, Nancy Kelly, Eileen Heckart, and Henry Jones.
+According to McCormack, LeRoy trusted the actors with their parts and instead focused on making them “camera savy.”

-Nancy Kelly, a Broadway veteran, was “glamorous”, according to McCormack, but that didn’t stop the two from becoming close.
+Nancy Kelly, a Broadway veteran, was “glamorous,” according to McCormack, but that didn’t stop the two from becoming close.
 "Nancy Kelly at the time was like a second mom to me."
-In fact, the duo sometimes ordered from Sardi’s and ate in their matching robes.
-Patty even read with Kelly during her first audition.
+In fact, the duo sometimes ordered meals from Sardi’s and ate in their matching robes.

 7. The role had perks.

-On stage, a scene called for McCormack to read, and so, she actually had the time to read many books, including Pippi Longstocking and the Nancy Drew series.
-After getting the film role, Director Mervin LeRoy gifted her a red bike which she rode around the Warner Brothers’ lot exploring.
+On stage, a scene called for McCormack to read, and so she took advantage of it.
+She was able to get through Pippi Longstocking and some of the Nancy Drew books.
+After getting the film role, director Mervin LeRoy gifted her a red bike which she rode around the Warner Brothers’ lot when she wanted to explore.